 While some PEPFAR programs are accustomed to using central funds to procure condoms and/or lubricants, many countries currently obtain male and female condoms and lubricants from non-PEPFAR sources for distribution within PEPFAR-supported services.
-Supply chain for health has been tracking the impact of COVID-19 on condoms suppliers.
-Currently, we do not foresee any major impacts to any current USAID orders, but longer lead times should be expected.
-We will continue to monitor the situation and provide relevant updates.

-We are aware that other donor sources have experienced more significant delays in production and/or shipments due to COVID-19.
+At this time, PEPFAR's GHSC-PSM mechanism has experienced minimal delays with condom and lubricant commodities, but we are aware that other donor sources are experiencing more significant delays in production and/or shipments due to COVID-19.
 Early modeling on the global potential impact of COVID-19 on HIV indicates that disruptions in condom supply may lead to an increased incidence of HIV.
-Condom availability is an essential component of many PEPFAR prevention, testing, and treatment services and national programs should strive to make sure that in-country supplies are sufficiently available.
+Condom availability is an essential component of many PEPFAR prevention, testing, and treatment services and national programs should strive to make sure that incountry supplies are sufficiently available.